xh/hoist-core/README.md

 #### Roles and Access

-:lock: A minimal structure is provided for application roles.
+🔒 A minimal structure is provided for application roles.
 The `HoistUser` trait defines an abstract `getRoles()` method that returns a `Set<String>` of role names.
 It is up to the application to determine how roles are resolved and what meaning they have in the context of the app, although Hoist does have an expectation that a `"HOIST_ADMIN"` role will be assigned to any administrators of